open-telemetry/opentelemetry-proto/README.md

 - Service method names will not change. [from 1.0.0]
 - Service method parameter names will not change. [from 1.0.0]
 - Service method parameter types and return types will not change. [from 1.0.0]
-- Service method kind (unary vs. streaming) will not change.
+- Service method kind (unary vs streaming) will not change.
 - Names of messages and enums will not change. [from 1.0.0]
 - Numbers assigned to enum choices will not change.
 - Names of enum choices will not change. [from 1.0.0]